-We live in a world which believes to have an uninformed opinion qualifies them to speak, and speak loud.
-But how do we know what is what when freedom of speach is all around us.
-Because more than any time in human history we have the ability to express to a larger public, outside our block our opinions.
-Now to have an opinion one must prepared to have that opinion challenged.
-And the art of challenging is a method of verification of the veracity of the quality of the opinion offered.
-And it is very important for the development of a society where laws, ethics, attitudes determine the quality of life and our very humanity.
+We live in a world where beliefs having an uninformed opinion qualifies them to speak, and speak loud.
+But how do we know what is what when freedom of speech is all around us.
+Because more than any time in human history, we have the ability to express to a larger public, outside our block our opinions.
+Now to have an opinion one must prepare to have that opinion challenged.
+And the art of challenge is a method of verification of the veracity of the quality of the opinion offered.
+And it is very important for the development of a society where laws, ethics, and attitudes determine the quality of life and our very humanity.
 If the opinion that slavery is okay is put forward, it is our human duty to counter it on an intellectual level.
-We must therefore be very serious about how we treat information for the health of a society.
+We must, therefore, be very serious about how we treat information for the health of a society.
 Our advancement is tied to having quality debates to determine which course of action is best.

 IS IT A DEBATE?

-hey are counter-opinions.
-If someone said “I believe in God” and you said “You believe in invisible make believe people” you have not discredited either my belief, or my statement: You just offered yours.
+They are counter-opinions.
+If someone said “I believe in God” and you said “You believe in invisible make-believe people” you have not discredited either my belief or my statement: You just offered yours.
 It is not a debate because nothing has been offered in way of a constructive discussion.
-And this is all people on YouTube and social media are doing when they engage each other.
-Rather pointless because a debate is an exchange of information, a critique of points and assumptions, a challenge of facts and how they are used.
-And very few people get even remotely close to doing this.
+And this is all people on YouTube and social media are doing when they engage with each other.
+Rather pointless because a debate is an exchange of information, a critique of points and assumptions, and a challenge of facts and how they are used.
+And very few people get even remotely close.